samuelhfish/python-scripting-practice/README.md

 Full code and .csv data files are located in the PyBank and PyPoll folers respectively.

-## Practicing python scripting with two data sets in csv files
+## Practicing python scripting with two data sets in csv files...

 **The first task I use budget data with the following goals:**

- _total number of months included in the dataset_
+ _-total number of months included in the dataset_

-_net total amount of "Profit/Losses" over the entire period_
+_-net total amount of "Profit/Losses" over the entire period_

-_changes in "Profit/Losses" over the entire period, and then the average of those changes_
+_-changes in "Profit/Losses" over the entire period, and then the average of those changes_

-_greatest increase in profits (date and amount) over the entire period_
+_-greatest increase in profits (date and amount) over the entire period_

-_greatest decrease in profits (date and amount) over the entire period_
+_-greatest decrease in profits (date and amount) over the entire period_

 **The second task I use election data with the following goals:**

-_total number of votes cast_
+_-total number of votes cast_

-_complete list of candidates who received votes_
+_-complete list of candidates who received votes_

-_percentage of votes each candidate won_
+_-percentage of votes each candidate won_

-_total number of votes each candidate won_
+_-total number of votes each candidate won_

-_winner of the election based on popular vote_
+_-winner of the election based on popular vote_

 ```python